Priorities

 Transportation and Infrastructure

-PFMA supports efforts to reform and streamline the regulatory landscape on the federal level.
-In particular, PFMA supports the creation and establishment of CBD regulations to provide clarity for retailers and consumers for the production, distribution and sale of these products in the United States.
+PFMA believes its members should be able to engage in the sale of products on an equal footing with others in the market.
+As part of a broader focus on regulatory reform, PFMA supports the establishment of federal regulations to provide clarity for retailers and consumers for the production, distribution and sale of hemp-derived products in the United States.

 Labor/Workforce Issues